-Version 80 supports thirty-two phases assigned to eight rings and 32 phases.
+Our controllers support 16 phases assigned to four rings.
 Phases may time concurrently with phases in other rings that are defined as concurrent phases.
 Any phase not defined as a concurrent phase is considered to be a conflicting phase.
 The controller uses ring sequence and concurrency definitions to determine the order that the phases are serviced and to insure that conflicting phases never time concurrently.
 Phase concurrency establishes "barriers" between non-concurrent phases.